Red-eyed dove: Distribution and habitat

-It is distributed through most of Sub-Saharan Africa, except in desert zones.
+It is distributed through most of sub-Saharan Africa, except in desert zones.
 It is a common, if not abundant, species in most habitats other than deserts.
 Like several other species in this genus, they are not particularly gregarious and often feed alone or in pairs.
 They can be found in forests near rivers.

-Behaviour
+Behavior

 This species builds a stick nest in a tree and lays two white eggs.
 Its flight is quick, with the regular beats and an occasional sharp flick of the wings, which are characteristic of pigeons in general.